MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 |  Meeting | No  |  Yes | Yes  |

 ## Prerequisites

 - Subscription to Dynamics 365 Remote Assist and Microsoft Teams
 - HoloLens or HoloLens 2 running the [Windows 10 April 2018 update](requirements.md)
 - Remote collaborator using Teams desktop app or Teams mobile app
 - An internet connection.
 At least [1.5 mpbs of bandwidth is recommended](https://docs.microsoft.com/microsoftteams/upgrade-prepare-environment-prepare-network#bandwidth-planning).
-- To connect to Dynamics 365 Field Service from within Dynamics 365 Remote Assist, you’ll need a Dynamics 365 license.
+- (Optional) To connect to Dynamics 365 Field Service from within Dynamics 365 Remote Assist, you’ll need a Dynamics 365 license.
 - Know your credentials for signing into the HoloLens and Remote Assist
 - Remote Assist is installed on your HoloLens or HoloLens 2